TheUbMunster/SmoOnlineServer/README.md

 ### Server
 Setup for this server as opposed to the official server is very similar, no action needs to be taken unless/until you want to enable the voice proximity feature, to do so, run `voiceprox on/off` to enable/disable voice proximity.
 Enter `voiceprox` to see if it's currently enabled.
+Support for linux and mac are not guaranteed out-of-the-box.
+It's possible the server can still run on these platforms, but it's untested.
+You might have luck compiling it yourself for these targets.

 ### Client
 To use the client, you need .NET 6.0 desktop runtime installed (Client is a WinForms app).
 If you don't have it installed, it should prompt you.
 If installing, make sure not to select "Console" or "Server", you need the desktop one.
+This client as-is, only works on windows, if support is demanded for other platforms, I'll look into it.

 This client is designed to be simple and do as much of the setup as it can automatically.
+The whole idea is that you are playing the game on your switch/emulator, and you have this program running on your computer.
+Instead of using discord itself, use this application for voice chat instead.
 However, some settings do need to be setup upon the first time you connect to a server.
 First, it asks for the host (this is the IP address of the server, to find this, run `pvcip` on the server), Second, it requires your in-game username (This is the name of the profile you select when starting the game and the name that shows up on your nametag in-game).

 That's all you need to interact with the client.
 You can change your settings (set keybinds for mute/undeafen, change to PTT or PTM, edit your port and ip/host etc.)